Resonance FM: Broadcasting

 The station is broadcast from a transmitter on the roof of Guy's Hospital at London Bridge on 104.4 MHz FM.
 The transmission power is low compared with London's main radio stations due to the terms of its community radio licence.
 It can be received throughout central London but does not cover the whole Greater London area.
 Interference from local pirate radio stations, particularly at weekends, has been and is a problem in some areas.
+It is also broadcast on DAB digital radio as part of the U.DAB local multiplex covering north and central London.
 It can also be streamed from the station's web site.
 Resonance uploads every show to its Mixcloud account throughout each day.

+A second station, Resonance Extra, is broadcast on DAB and online only.
+This is also carried on several of the local DAB multiplexes outside of London.

 Funding

 The station receives funding grants from Arts Council England as part of the national portfolio funding programme, which began in 2012.
 The grant for 2012–2013 was £160,000; 2013–2014 £163,680; 2014–2015 £167,936.